note3crafter/PM-Trident/README.md

 # Trident
-This Plugin Aktivate the Trident in PMMP and Altay!
+This Plugin Activate the Trident in PMMP and Altay!